CanonicalLtd/maas-docs/en/nodes-add.md

 ![add node manually][img__add-node-manually]

-!!!
-Note:
-    The underlying machine will still need to be configured to boot over the network in order to be commissioned.
+> ⓘ The underlying machine will still need to be configured to boot over the network in order to be commissioned.
 MAAS will not do this for you.

 ## Add nodes via a chassis